heathen1878/posh-acme-azure-example/README.md

 # Lets Encrypt Automation

-I've taken inspiration from this [article:](https://medium.com/@brentrobinson5/automating-certificate-management-with-azure-and-lets-encrypt-fee6729e2b78) and tried to provide an environment which will build the resources and tooling to generate certificates and store them in a Key Vault for consumption by Azure App Service, Azure Application Gateway...etc.
+I've taken inspiration from this [article:](https://medium.com/@brentrobinson5/automating-certificate-management-with-azure-and-lets-encrypt-fee6729e2b78) and built the resources and tooling to generate certificates and store them in a Key Vault for consumption by Azure App Service, Azure Application Gateway...etc.

 The service principal can be created by running this [PowerShell](https://github.com/heathen1878/ARM-QuickStarts/tree/master/AzureDevOps) script.
-The service principal will need to be a member of the following groups: (which need creating)
+The service principal will need the following roles: Key Vault Certificates Officer and Key Vault Secrets Officer.

 ## Infrastructure components